 At Future Method, we believe intimacy should be healthy, judgment-free and safe for everyone, which includes eliminating the stigma around things like fetishes, where two consenting, safe, non-violent adults are involved.
 We also believe in making proper education backed by science accessible, which is part of our mission and why we run this blog!

 Pondering all of this, we got to wondering–everyone’s got to be a little bit kinky, right?
 Even if not, there are certain fetishes that are more prevalent than others, whether individuals will admit to it or not.
-We’ve peeked behind the curtain in Google search term volume to reveal the various types of fetishes and kinks that rose to the top of the list in every state.
+We’ve peeked behind the curtain in Google search term volume to reveal the various types of kinks and fetishes that rose to the top of the list in every state.
 Our result?
 Read on to find out!

 In all its glory, we present the Fetish Map of the United States of America.
 Which fetishes is your state Googling the most?